mahendramahara/DSA-in-C-Programing/README.md

 # Data Structures and Algorithms in C Programming

 Welcome to the Data Structures and Algorithms in C Programming repository!
 This repository contains implementations of various data structures and algorithms in the C programming language.
-Whether you're learning about fundamental data structures or exploring advanced algorithms, you'll find practical examples and explanations here...
+Whether you're learning about fundamental data structures or exploring advanced algorithms, you'll find practical examples and explanations here.

 ## Quick Access